djolodjolo23/generic_cpp_fomo/README.txt

-# Edge Impulse library for screwdriver-detection-fomo-320x320
+# Edge Impulse library for fomo-can-detection

-This is a C++ library that lets you run the impulse for "screwdriver-detection-fomo-320x320" (http://localhost:4800/studio/379712) on any device.
+This is a C++ library that lets you run the impulse for "fomo-can-detection" (http://localhost:4800/studio/371335) on any device.
 It consists of the Edge Impulse inferencing SDK - with implementations of both processing and learning blocks - and your model.
 You will need to include this library in your project to run your impulse locally.

 ## Getting Started